brunosantanati/git-tests/README.md

 Add untracked file using interactive mode: git add -i
 Select the option '4: add untracked'
-Type the numbers of the files you want to add
+Type the numbers of the files you want to add to stage When finished press enter
+Select the option '3: revert'
-When finished type enter
+Type the nunbers of the files you want to remove from stage When finished press enter
-Type 7 to exit (option '7: quit')
+Type 7 or q to exit (option '7: quit')

 ##################################################